Your wellbeing and resilience toolkit

-What other images or memories do you have that show that you are strong and have something to offer?
+3. What images or memories help you remember you are strong and have things to offer?

-Now think about different ways you can keep that positive feeling about yourself.
-How can you build this into your daily routine?
+4. Think about ways you can keep that positive feeling about yourself more constant.
+How can you make that part of your daily routine?

 Coping with change

-This chart shows that it is normal to be upset or angry about some changes.
-Accepting this and moving on takes time.
-Do not put pressure on yourself to 'get over' things quickly.
+People manage in different ways.
+You might feel upset or angry about some changes.
+Accepting and moving on takes time.
+Do not pressure yourself to 'get over' things quickly.

 Having a purpose and goals